 - President: Bill Armer

 Meet Bill Armer, our new branch president – and our first male president!

 Due to the COVID 19 pandemic, all events for Spring 2020 were cancelled.
 Meetings will be held via ZOOM.
-Our scholarship reception will also be held through technology on June 2nd.
-And we will conduct new officer installations during a virtual First Friday (happy hour) on June 5th at 5 PM.
+Our scholarship reception was held through technology on June 2nd.
+And new officer installations were conducted during a virtual First Friday (happy hour) on June 5th.